nilproject/NiL.JS/README.md

   **2.** Create [bug report](https://github.com/nilproject/NiL.JS/issues).
 It's will take some time, but reduce time for fixing it.
   **3.** Fork project and fix bug by yourself, after that create pull request.

-I hope that you will not choose the first path.
+I hope you will not choose the first path.